Udzu/pudzu/pillar.md

 ![alt](images/frompattern3.png)

 **Image.from_gradient**: create a gradient image using a matplotlib-style color map.
 Requires numpy.
-Also see GradientColormap and CompoundColormap above.
+Also see colormaps above.

 ```python
 >> Image.from_gradient(cmap2, (100,100)).show()